-- Changing global markets and the management of agricultural production and price risk have farmers seeking ways to maximize production efficiency to maintain competitiveness.
+- Changing global markets and managing agricultural production and price risk have farmers seeking ways to maximize production efficiency to maintain competitiveness.

 - Issues regarding the balance between Texas’ water supply and demand have brought about the need for more efficient use of this vital resource.

-- Through 5,600 educational events, planning meetings, and workshops in 2017, AgriLife Extension achieved more than 1.3 million educational and other contacts.
+- Through 5,900 educational events, planning meetings, and workshops in 2019, AgriLife Extension reached more than 760,000 educational and other contacts.

-- AgriLife Extension often collaborates with industry groups and with other government entities to deliver educational programs.
+- AgriLife Extension often collaborates with industry groups and other government entities to deliver educational programs.

-Selected programs are highlighted below.
-Impacts were measured by the increase in net returns associated with adoption of certain management practices taught in 2017.
+Selected programs are highlighted below, where impacts were measured by the increase in net returns associated with adopting certain management practices taught in 2019.

-- The economic benefit resulting from the increase in net returns for boll weevil eradication was estimated at $328 million, with cumulative benefits amounting to $3.9 billion (since 1996).
+- The economic benefit resulting from the increase in net returns for boll weevil eradication was estimated at $312 million, with cumulative benefits surpassing $4.7 billion (since 1996).

-- Outreach related to crops, floriculture, nursery production, and marketing led to an estimated increase in annual net returns of $105.1 million, and assisted cotton growers with variety selection valued at $22.9 million.
+- Outreach related to crops, floriculture, nursery production and marketing led to an estimated increase in annual net returns of $56.5 million, and assisted cotton growers with variety selection valued at $27.8 million.

-- Job training through continuing education related to pesticide safety and cotton ginning supports 65,514 Texas jobs, with an annual wage base of $957.6 million.
+- Through continuing education related to pesticide safety and cotton ginning, job training supports 64,041 Texas jobs, with an annual wage base of $982 million.